pts/pts-tiny-7z-sfx/README.txt

 Features:

 * Small (the Linux statically linked binary is less than 40 kB).
+* Can be used to create a SFX (self-extract) binary by prepending to a .7z archive.
+(Same as the `7z -sfx' flag.)
 * It supports file and directory attributes (i.e. it calls chmod(2)).
 * It sets the mtime (i.e. it calls utimes(2)).